jdemuynke/jdemuynke.github.io/researchtopics/project-2.md

   - HRTFs
   - BRIRs
   - HRTFs individualisation
-summary: Binaural hearing mainly rests on the pair of acoustic sensors located on either side of our head, among other physical attributes.
+summary: Binaural hearing rests principally on the pair of acoustic sensors located on either side of our head, among other physical attributes.
 ---